 The I²C interface on the LSM303D is compliant with the I²C fast mode (400 kHz) standard.
 In our tests of the board, we were able to communicate with the chip at clock frequencies up to 400 kHz; higher frequencies might work but were not tested.

 To communicate with the LSM303D in SPI mode, the CS pin (which the board pulls to VDD through a 4.7 kΩ resistor) must be driven low before the start of an SPI command and allowed to return high after the end of the command.
 Level shifters on the SPI clock (SPC) and data in (SDI) lines enable SPI communication with microcontrollers operating at the same voltage as VIN (2.5 V to 5.5 V).

 In the default 4-wire mode, the sensor transmits data to the SPI master on a dedicated data out (SDO) line that is level-shifted.
 If the SPI interface is configured to use 3-wire mode instead, the SDI line doubles as SDO and is driven by the LSM303D when it transmits data to the master.
 A detailed explanation of the SPI interface on the LSM303D can be found in its datasheet (1MB pdf).

-We have written a basic Arduino library for this LSM303 carrier board that makes it easy to interface this sensor with an Arduino.
+We have written a basic Arduino library for this LSM303 carrier board that makes it easy to interface this sensor with an Arduino or Arduino-compatible board like an A-Star.
 The library makes it simple to read the raw accelerometer and magnetometer data, and it has a function for computing the tilt-compensated heading for those looking to use this sensor as a tilt-compensated compass.